bysnupy/testtools/README.md

      --context-dir=<application directory name>
 ```

-There are some apps which is implemented not using python, it's provided a specific usage in its context dir.
+There may be some applications which are implemented with other languages, it's provided a specific usage through README file under its context dir.

 [![License](https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc-nd/4.0/)